-During each two-year recertification cycle, a rolling total of 4 Ethics CPE credits is required.
-Within this requirement, new licensees must complete a two-hour, state-specific CPE course which covers Idaho Accountancy Act and Rules.
-Furthermore, new members must complete this requirement during the first calendar year that the license is issued.
-All licensees looking to reinstate or re-enter must complete a two-hour, state-specific CPA course which covers Idaho Accountancy Act and Rules to be submitted along with the application.
+During each two-year recertification cycle, CPAs must complete a rolling total of 4 Ethics CPE credits.
+As part of this rule, new licensees must complete a two-hour, state-specific CPE course covering Idaho Accountancy Act and Rules.
+Furthermore, new members must complete this requirement during the first licensed calendar year.
+Additionally, all licensees looking to reinstate or re-enter must complete a two-hour, state-specific CPA course covering the same material.

 Credit Limitations and Calculation

-According to state policies, CPAs can obtain up to 15 CPE credits per semester hour for a college or university course.
-Alternatively, 10 CPE credits per quarter hour if they are actively enrolled and participating in college or university courses related to the accounting profession for this method to hold.
+According to state policies, CPAs can obtain up to 15 CPEs per semester hour for a college or university course.
+Alternatively, 10 CPE credits for every quarter hour course taken and completed.
+Of course, subject material should relate to the accounting profession for this method to hold.

-CPAs who are instructors at an accredited college or university can obtain CPE credit for preparation and instruction of material.
-This method is limited to twice the continuing professional education course credit available for CPAs or LPAs taking the course and is only available the first time the course is taught.
+CPAs who are instructors at an accredited college or university can also obtain CPE credit for preparation and instruction.
+However, this method cannot exceed twice the CPE credit available for CPAs or LPAs taking the course.
+And furthermore, instructors can only claim credit the first time the course is taught.

 It is possible to obtain CPE credit for writing and publishing instructional material.
 The Board may approve credit for articles, books or CPE programs, and will include credit for research and writing time.
-The article, book or program must be formally reviewed by an independent party, and all supporting documentation must be submitted to the Board with the CPE report for review.
+An independent party must also formally review the material.
+And furthermore, licensees must submit all supporting documentation to the Board with the CPE report for review.

-For committee or organizational staff meetings, only the portions of the meetings that are designed and designated as learning programs qualify for CPE.
-These activities must also comply with the 2016 AICPA/NASBA Statement on Standards for Continuing Professional Education, qualify for CPE in accordance with the Idaho Board of Accountancy.
+For committee or organizational staff meetings, only portions of the meetings designed and designated as learning programs qualify for CPE.
+These activities must also comply with the 2016 AICPA/NASBA Statement on Standards for Continuing Professional Education.

-Non-interactive self-study courses where no review questions are presented during the course and no assessment is presented to evaluate understanding at the end of the course are prohibited and do not qualify for CPE credit.
+Licensees may not take non-interactive self-study courses without review or assessment questions to evaluate understanding at the end of the course.
+As such, they will not qualify for CPE credit.
 However, other self-study courses which comply with these standards are applicable.
-Creditable courses must be worth one-half credit initially, but after the first full credit has been earned, subsequent credits may be awarded in one-fifth or one-half increments.
+Initially creditable courses must offer at least one-half credit.
+But after the first full credit has been earned, subsequent credits may be accrue in one-fifth or one-half increments.

-CPE credit for each review is equal to the actual review time, up to the actual number of CPE credits for the program.
-Repeat technical reviews are worth CPE credit only if it can be demonstrated that the learning activity content was substantially altered and required further research or study.
+CPE credit for each review equals the actual review time, up to the number of CPE credits for the program.
+However, repeat technical reviews are only worth CPE credit content was substantially altered and required further research or study.

-For group, independent study or blended learning opportunities, a minimum of one full credit must be awarded initially, but after the first credit has been earned, credits may be obtained in one-fifth or one-half increments.
+For group, independent study or blended learning opportunities, licensees must obtain a minimum of one full credit initially.
+But after the first credit has been earned, credits may be obtained in one-fifth or one-half increments.